yanburman/sjcam_raw2dng/README.md

 Q: Windows repors an error: "This app can't run on your PC.
 To find a version for your PC, check with the software publisher."
 A: The binary is for 64-bit windows, while you are probably running 32-bit

+Q: On Mac OSX GUI does not start
+A: Install wxPython and put sjcam_raw2dng in the same folder as the GUI